Skip to main content

 K Kulkarni shares notes on Peter Thiel’s lecture about the Antichrist, titled “Knowledge Shall Be Increased,” with a responding comment about a policy violation.

-After last week’s lecture, The Standard met with attendees who said that the talks largely repeated the points Thiel had made in previous interviews on the subject — namely, that the Antichrist would use the threat of Armageddon, or some looming crisis, in order to consolidate control and create a “one-world government.”
+After last week’s lecture, The Standard met with attendees who said the talk largely repeated the points Thiel had made in previous interviews on the subject; namely, that the Antichrist would use the threat of Armageddon, or some looming crisis, in order to consolidate control and create a “one-world government.”

-Kulkarni confirmed that summary, more or less, writing that Thiel explained that with the advent of atomic weapons, the human race gained the technology to destroy itself for the first time — that is, to usher in Armageddon.
-But more recently, apocalyptic fears have grown, with the advent of artificial intelligence and big tech’s race for so-called “super intelligence” — presumably this is when the robots rise up and wipe us all out.
+Kulkarni confirmed that summary, more or less, writing that Thiel explained that with the advent of atomic weapons, the human race gained the technology to destroy itself — that is, to usher in Armageddon.
+But more recently, apocalyptic fears have grown, with the advent of artificial intelligence and big tech’s race for so-called “super intelligence (opens in new tab)” — presumably this is when the robots rise up and wipe us all out.

-Kulkarni wrote that Thiel argued that because we are increasingly concerned about existential threats, the time is ripe for the Antichrist to rise to power, promising peace and safety by strangling technological progress with regulation.
-Thiel has previously suggested (seriously) that Greta Thunberg could be the Antichrist, but attendees last week didn’t recall her name coming up.
+Thiel allegedly argues that because we are increasingly concerned about existential threats, the time is ripe for the Antichrist to rise to power, promising peace and safety by strangling technological progress with regulation.
+Thiel has previously suggested (seriously) that Greta Thunberg could be the Antichrist (opens in new tab), but attendees last week didn’t recall her name coming up.

 A person in a red devil costume holds a pink sign stating “Spoiler, Peter Thiel is the Antichrist” next to a poster for a lecture series titled “The Antichrist.”